ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 ## `release_versions`

 The `release_versions` property is a list of major versions of mbed OS that the target supports.
 The list within `release_versions` may only contain `2`, indicating that the support of mbed OS 2, and `5`, indicating the support of mbed OS 5.
-Any target a `release_version` with a `2` in its list will be built as a static library as part of the mbed OS 2 release process.
+We build all targets that are released for mbed OS 2 as a static library.
+Targets are released for mbed OS 2 by putting a `2` in the `release_version` list.

 ## `supported_form_factors`